 I think of recipes as gentle suggestions.
 Make everything your own.
-Sometimes I pick something I want to perfect and make it again and again until it’s, well, perfect!
+Sometimes I pick something I want to perfect and make it again and again until it’s, well, scrumptious.

 Welcome to my kitchen